hopeforsenegal/com.moonlitstudios.immediatestyle/ControlStructures/Readme.md

 }

 // Other times we can use a RootMapping to allow all guids to be the same
-// but differ by a predetermined prefix var prefix = "prefix";
+// but differ by a predetermined prefix (Great for times where you might have things in a prefab) var prefix = "prefix";
 const int number_of_same_count = 10;
 for (var i = 0; i < number_of_same_count; i++) {